Trees save energy, reduce stormwater runoff, enhance property values, improve water quality and make our neighborhoods more attractive.

-But in many urban and suburban communities, tree canopies are dwindling.
-Some trees are lost to development.
-Others are never planted or replaced due to municipal budget constraints.
+However, in many communities of Northeast Ohio tree canopies are dwindling.
+Some trees are lost to development, others are never planted or replaced due to municipal budget constraints.

-Western Reserve Land Conservancy launched Reforest Our City to reverse the trend.
-Starting in the city of Cleveland, we are working with our partners — including residents — to plant and maintain thousands of trees along streets, in parks and in other public spaces.
+Western Reserve Land Conservancy launched our Reforest Our City program to reverse the trend.
+Starting in the city of Cleveland, we are working with our partners — including residents — to plant and maintain thousands of trees along streets, in parks, on vacant lots, and more.

 The time to reforest our cities is now.
 The need has never been greater.

-We provide Tree Steward Training, in partnership with Holden Forests & Gardens, where citizens learn how to plant, care for and maintain trees.
+Community Training: We provide Tree Steward Training, where community members learn how to plant, care for, and maintain trees.
 Training residents to maintain existing and newly planted trees is critical to the success of our program.
 Click here to learn more about Sherwick Tree Steward Trainings.

-We continue to source all necessary tools for proper tree care and tree-planting events.
+Equipment: We continue to source all necessary tools for proper tree care and tree-planting events.
+The Land Conservancy’s Tree Yard is housed at Rid-All Green Partnership’s campus in the Kinsman neighborhood .

 Cleveland has a long and rocky history with trees.
-It was referred to as “The Forest City” as far back as the 1820s, when then-Cleveland Village Council President Leonard Case, Sr. established an ordinance providing for the planting of shade trees.
-By the end of the 19th century, the city of Cleveland had great tree cover.
+It was referred to as “The Forest City” as far back as the 1820s, when then-Cleveland Village Council President Leonard Case, Sr. established an ordinance for the planting of shade trees.
+By the end of the 19th century, the City of Cleveland had an expansive tree canopy.

-But the city has been defoliated.
-The current tree canopy in Cleveland is 18.9 percent, the fourth-smallest in Cuyahoga County, according to a study funded by the U.S. Forest Service.
+But, the city has been deforested.
+The current tree canopy in Cleveland is 18.9 percent, the fourth-smallest in Cuyahoga County, according to an assessment conducted by Cuyahoga County in 2019.
 The study shows Cleveland’s canopy lags behind the suburbs; the county’s canopy is 37.6 percent.
 Cleveland now has so few trees that the city’s boundaries are visible on Google Earth.